 Let’s be honest, if you are reading this, your cat is probably very spoiled.
 Fluffy balls are used to getting whatever they want whenever they want.
 A new scratching post because the old one smells funny?
 Drinking tap water near you when five minutes ago they run away from ear scratches?
 As a result, cats have no motivation to do anything.

-Introduce more play time in your daily routine, start rotating toys to avoid your kitty being bored, observe what kind of specific toys your pet favors.
-Also, the playing time should be of two types: solitary play with toys such as a small fur mouse or a catnip banana, and interactive play with other people.
-If your cat needs motivation, find the right window for playtime and the special toy that excites your pet.
+To keep your cat engaged and stimulated, introduce more playtime into their daily routine.
+Rotate toys regularly to avoid boredom, and observe what specific toys your pet favors.
+Playtime should consist of two types: solitary play with toys like a small fur mouse or a catnip-filled banana, and interactive play with you or other family members.
+If your cat needs extra motivation, find the optimal time window for playtime when they are most energetic, and identify the special toy that excites them the most.
+Both solitary and interactive play sessions are crucial for a cat’s physical and mental well-being, helping to satisfy their natural hunting instincts and providing opportunities for exercise and bonding.

 Reason #5